 PowerSkating Academy Classes

 All our classes focus strictly on a technical skating unless otherwise noted.
 All of our skating programs involve a progression of technical skills and a progression through levels.
 Most classes follow our deliberate, slow and perfect methodology.
-All skaters are evaluated and grouped based on their technical skating ability/level first and then as close to age.
+All skaters are evaluated and grouped based on their founational skating ability/level first, ability to make corrections and then as close to age.
 Skating classes group skaters at a 6:1 student to coach ratio.
 Below offers a basic guide to our classes.
 Groups are carefully organized for each skaters success.
 Please ask the on ice director any time to explain the groupings.

 Every minute of a Power Skating lesson is spent deliberately learning and deliberately practicing correctly because every exercise has a purpose!
 Each class is divided into two main parts: one part of the class, students work with a figure-skating coach to develop, learn about and understand skills such as edges, blade awareness, turns, pivots, body control, and transitional skills.

 The other part of the class, students work with a hockey skating coach to develop their forward and backward strides, turns, stops, starts, open hip technique, and more hockey specific skating.
 Classes include limited puck work.
 Power Skating students will be grouped together based on their technical ability first, maturity/focus second and age third.

 - 12 years of age and older playing AA or AAA should register for a Master Power Class.

 - 15 years and up playing AAA, Jr, OHL, University, Semi Pro, should register for an Elite Class.